Club runners at training

 Running

 The main aim of the club is to develop the abilities of all its members.
-To achieve this we run two coached training sessions per week, primarily running from Glasgow Life facilities on the south-side of Glasgow (See the front page for this weeks meeting venues).
-All members of the club follow the same training plan.
-Training in one group allows you to run with people close to your own ability, but with runners ahead to work with as you improve.
+To achieve this, we run two coached training sessions per week, on Monday and Wednesday evenings, with our base being situated at the home of Clydesdale Cricket Club in the south-side of Glasgow (See the front page for this weeks meeting venues).
+All members of the Club follow the same training plan with 3 main pace groups that are interchangeable according to fitness or need.
+Training in one group allows you to run with people closer to your own ability, but with runners ahead to work with as you improve.

 Running Training

-We try to ensure that our training sessions are varied and effective, with the sessions organised around a training schedule developed by our coaches.
+We try to ensure that our training sessions are varied and effective, with the sessions organised around a training formulated by Robert Hawkins (Scottish Athletics National Endurance Manager – Olympic Pathway) in conjunction with our coaches.
 The overall objective of these coached sessions is to improve the speed, endurance and strength of our runners.

 Typical of the sessions we organise are: